blade3/BrixelCTF2020/OSINT/Manhunt #7/Manhunt #7.md

 Walkthrough:

 this is the seventh part of the Manhunt series.
-The first attempt to achieve this one is pivoting around the domain by using a whois tool or something but it didn't work.
+Our first attempts to achieve this one is pivoting around the domain by using a whois tool or something but it didn't work.
 We tried to submit an email through the website, maybe it will send a template with his address.

 After using the form, the following text appears: